Offshore Ocean Passage from Grenada to Scotland

 Join on the Caribbean spice island of Grenada as you get to grips to with a traditionally rigged tall ship and head out in the Atlantic Ocean.
 A stopover in the Azores may be on the cards before continuing your voyage to the West coast of Scotland and finishing in Oban.

-Believe it or not, you do not need any sailing experience to join us on this crossing – just a lust for adventure!
+Some experience of sailing, even a short overnight taster coastal sailing, is necessary as you will become part of the boat’s watch system.
 The professional and experienced crew will teach you everything you need to know as you will sail with and become part of the crew, hoisting sails, taking the helm and really getting involved with sailing a tall ship.

 Work as part of a watch system, help to navigate the ocean, climb the rigging, mend a sail and get into the rhythm of ocean sailing.
 Learn about Celestial navigation, gain skills in seamanship and learn to live on the ocean, at one with nature.